nextcloud/documentation/admin_manual/installation/server_tuning.rst

 external microservice: `Imaginary <https://github.com/h2non/imaginary>`_.

 We strongly recommend running our custom docker image that is more up to date than the official image.
-You can find the image at `docker.io/nextcloud/aio-imaginary:latest` for x64-architecture.
-For arm64-architecture, there is the `docker.io/nextcloud/aio-imaginary:latest-arm64` image.
+You can find the image at `docker.io/nextcloud/aio-imaginary:latest`.

 To do so, you will need to deploy the service and make sure that it is not accessible from outside of your servers.
 Then you can configure